-Termination of pregnancy is allowed up to 12 weeks gestation for many indications by permission of one or two doctors and up to 20 weeks by special permission of the National Authority for Medicolegal Affairs.
+Termination of pregnancy is allowed up to 12 weeks gestation (12+0 gw) for many indications by permission of one or two doctors and up to 20 weeks (20+0 gw) by special permission of the National Supervisory Authority for Welfare and Health (Valvira).
 If the mother's life is in danger, the pregnancy can be terminated at any gestational age.

-Termination for fetal abnormality can be done up to 24 weeks only by special permission of the National Authority for Medicolegal Affairs.
+Termination for severe fetal abnormality can be done up to 24 weeks only by special permission of the National Supervisory Authority for Welfare and Health (Valvira).